Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Markdown

-Markdown is a lightweight markup language designed for formatting text easily and intuitively.
+Markdown is a lightweight markup language designed to format text easily and intuitively.
 It's become increasingly popular for writing product updates, especially in environments that support Markdown rendering, like GitHub or CMS platforms.

 It offers a middle ground between the simplicity of plain text and the rich formatting of HTML.
-With Markdown, you can easily create readable documents that include headers, lists, links, and other formatting elements without advanced HTML knowledge.
+With Markdown, you can easily create readable documents with headers, lists, links, and other formatting elements without advanced HTML knowledge.

 Note: Consistency in your chosen format is key - it helps your audience know what to expect and where to find the information they need.